TABLE OF CONTENTS

-But the thing is, we should stay clear of glossy/reflective Monitors because having bright Objects, such as lamps and windows or even other displays, reflect in your Monitor, distracts you from your work and can make it hard to see what is displayed.
+But the thing is, we should stay clear of glossy/reflective Monitors because having bright Objects, such as lamps and windows or even other Monitors, reflect in your Monitor, distracts you from your work, and can make it hard to see what is displayed.

 Professional Monitors have Matte surfaces, meaning the reflections that bounce off of the surface of the display, are being scattered and at the same time dimmed, to make the picture quality as clear as possible.